ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 the knee, which makes the whole bear a
 ! very close resemblance to a human form.—
 But not a trace of the dead remained, y
-The Use op the Ro
+The Use op the Rod
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_blueberries_ver01:data:sn87065702:00516991288:1866113001:0285/pct:21.056511,22.279557,17.567568,12.308393/!600,600/0/default.jpg"/>
 </td>